trampgeek/moodle-qtype_coderunner/Readme.md

 The three scripts are:

  1. `&lt;moodle_home&gt;/question/type/coderunner/bulktestindex.php`
-    This script displays a list of all question categories accessible to the user who is currently logged into Moodle on the machine running the script.
+    This script displays a list of all question bank and categories accessible to the user who is currently logged into Moodle on the machine running the script.
-    Each category is displayed as a clickable link that then runs a script that tests the sample answers on all questions in that category, reporting all successes and failures.
+    Each course/bank/category is displayed as a clickable link that then runs a script that tests the sample answers on all questions in that category, reporting all successes and failures.